 Sling TV has consistently offered cheaper streaming TV plans than YouTube TV or Hulu + Live TV.

-YouTube TV and Hulu + Live TV both start at $65 per month after price hikes in 2020.
+YouTube TV and Hulu + Live TV both start at $65 per month as of this update.

 Live TV Streaming Plans

 The chart above reflects the starting prices only.
 There are options for premium channels and other features, but they’ll increase the price you pay each month.

 Unlike cable and satellite TV, there are no long-term commitments with these live TV streaming services.
 If you’re not happy with the service, cancel it at the end of the month and try out another one.

 It’s easy to test out multiple services because free trials are typically available to new subscribers.